Some discussions on the Goldbach conjecture: Some results weaker than the Goldbach conjecture

 where $\delta > 0$ is a small positive constant. \end{theorem}

-A way to understand this equation is: when the error term is fixed to be $O(X^{1 - \delta})$, then the larger values of $\gamma$ is taken, the stronger the result becomes, which means the gaps between consecutive Goldbach numbers can not be too large, i.e., the exceptional Goldbach numbers tend not to be clustered.
+One way to understand Equation \eqref{moment sum of gaps} is: when the error term is fixed to be $O(X^{1 - \delta})$, then the larger values of $\gamma$ can be taken, the stronger the result becomes, which means the gaps between consecutive Goldbach numbers can not be too large, i.e., the exceptional Goldbach numbers tend not to be clustered.

 Pintz \cite{Pintz2018_1, Pintz2018_2, Pintz2023} has also proved that most small intervals do not contain a large number of exceptional Goldbach numbers.
-Specifically, it has been shown that the number of small intervals of the form $(n, (n + \log n)^2]$ that contains at most a constant number of exceptional Goldbach numbers has a density of 0.
+Specifically, it has been shown that the number of small intervals of the form $(n, (n + \log n)^2]$ that contains at most a constant number of exceptional Goldbach numbers has density zero.

 \begin{theorem}[Pintz, 2018, Theorem E] There are explicitly calculable absolute constants $K$ and $C$ such that for all but $C X^{3/5} (\log X)^{12}$ numbers $n \leq X$ we have

 \end{theorem}